‘Welcoming committee:’ Leaked video shows officers beating handcuffed Florida prisoner

 “I never saw him spitting at anybody, and as soon as the tripping incident finished and he got inside, boom, the spit mask went on,” York said.
 “It’s very possible injuries happened during that tripping that were covered up.”

-At this point, Hernandez is forced to the floor by at least four officers, and one of them, who is impossible to identify because of the helmets, begins punching him.
+At this point, Hernandez is forced to the floor by at least four officers, and Edwards once again begins punching him.

-“Any time we would see punches thrown like that, we would have to send it to the state attorney for review,” said York.
-“We would have to.
-It was mandatory.”
+In his report, Edwards used the same explanation for the second round of punches, saying he threw “distractionary strikes” to stop Hernandez from curling into a fetal position.

+But again, the video doesn’t show that attempt to move into a fetal position.

+“The inmate just doesn’t seem to be resisting the way they played it out to be,” York said.
+“He looks more out of it than resisting to me.”

+He also appears to promptly obey every command, from “drop to your knees,” to “back out of the cell” to “take the spit shield off your face.” ”

-Only 16 states have independent oversight of their prisons, according to Michele Deitch, a senior lecturer at the University of Texas at Austin’s Lyndon B. Johnson School of Public Affairs who studies prison systems.
+Only 16 states have independent oversight of their prisons, according to Michele Deitch, a senior lecturer who studies prisons at the University of Texas at Austin’s Lyndon B. Johnson School of Public Affairs.

 Though the Department of Corrections describes its Office of Inspector General as an “independent law enforcement agency,” Deitch, who just published an academic article on the topic, said that Florida in practice has “no meaningful independent oversight.”